-The [Time schedule] table enables you to define consecutive time phases where duration, interval between single images, and number of images of the phase can be adjusted.
+The [Time schedule] table enables you to define one time phase where duration, interval between single images, and number of images of the phase can be adjusted.
 The [Interval], [Duration], and [Loops] settings are bound together, so you just need to set two of these parameters.
 The remaining parameter is calculated automatically.
-Only the selected time phases will be captured.